What is Korean Sheet Mask OEM Manufacturing?

 The Korean Sheet Mask Manufacturing Advantage

-- 24+ substrate patents in Korean ecosystem
+- Decades of substrate-technology patents in the Korean ecosystem

 - Serum formulation and substrate manufacturing in one facility